Yeongie/Lab03-DatapathControlUnit/README.md

 input from the currently executing instructions and based on this opcode it configures the datapath accordingly.
 A truth table for the unit functionality (shown below) can be found in the slides of CS161.
-The table (read vertically) shows the output for `R-format`, `lw`, `sw` and `beq` instructions, additionally, you will need to implement the immediate type (`addi`,`subi`) instructions.
+The table (read vertically) shows the output for `R-format`, `lw`, `sw` and `beq` instructions, additionally, you will need to implement the immediate type `addi` instruction.
 To do this, you will trace through the datapath (shown above) to determine which control lines will need to be set.

 <table style="border-collapse: collapse; width: 98%; height: 496px;" border="1">